 I always use a deep, amber coloured honey and pound the sea salt to a fine powder using a pestle and mortar so it blends into the frosting evenly and without adding a grainy texture to it.

-Bundled up with the chocolate and cinnamon spice, honey buttercream is a grown-up topping that is sure please in this chocolate cinnamon cake.
+Bundled up with the chocolate and cinnamon spice, honey buttercream is a grown-up topping that is sure to please in this chocolate cinnamon cake recipe.

 How to Make Cinnamon Chocolate Cake

-This cake pairs with the salty-sweet honey frosting perfectly.
+This cake pairs with the salty-sweet honey buttercream perfectly.
+It’s also easy to make.

 - Grease and line 3 x 6-inch baking tins with baking parchment and preheat the oven